levimykel/html-serializer-example-react/README.md

-# Universal React Website with prismic.io
+# Universal React Website using prismic.io HTML Serializer

-This is an example Universal React website with content managed from [prismic.io](https://prismic.io) (an API-based CMS).
+This is an example Universal React website with content managed from [prismic.io](https://prismic.io) (an API-based CMS) which demonstrates a working HTML Serializer.

 ## Getting started